sdr-enthusiasts/plane-alert-db/README.md

 This project consists of lists of 'interesting' aircraft, formatted as CSV files.
 The list is designed to work with the excellent **<https://github.com/kx1t/docker-planefence>**.

 > **Warning**
-> Please only suggest/make any changes to the [plane-alert-db.csv](plane-alert-db.csv), [plane-alert-twitter-blocked.csv](plane-alert-twitter-blocked.csv), [plane-alert-pia.csv](plane-alert-pia.csv), [plane-alert-ukraine.csv](plane-alert-ukraine.csv) and [plane_images.csv](plane_images.csv) files on GitHub - all other files (except PIA) are generated from this file, and if you do not make your changes there, they will be overwritten and lost.
+> Please only suggest/make any changes to the [plane-alert-db.csv](plane-alert-db.csv), [plane-alert-pia.csv](plane-alert-pia.csv), [plane-alert-ukraine.csv](plane-alert-ukraine.csv) and [plane_images.csv](plane_images.csv) files on GitHub - all other files (except PIA) are generated from this file, and if you do not make your changes there, they will be overwritten and lost.

 ## TOC <!-- omit in toc -->